ncsa/MayomicsVC/README.md

 <details>
  <summary>
- Fault tolerance and error handling
+ Fault tolerance and error handling : Workflow should be robust against hardware/software/data failure
  </summary>

-The workflow must be robust against hardware/software/data failure.
-It should:
+The workflow should:

 * Give the user the option to fail or continue the whole workflow when something goes wrong with one of the samples
 * Have the ability to move a task to a spare node in the event of hardware failure.